DominykasM22051999/DominykasM22051999.github.io/_posts/2020-11-20-GladiatorProject.markdown

 date:   2020-11-20 19:48:32 +0000
 ---
 ### <u>Overview</u>
 This project is a browser gladiator game the expected release of the MVP is early 2021.
+The team consists of four people with varied experience.

 **Workflows used**: Git and Agile. **Technologies used**: JavaScript, Node.js, MongoDB, Discord.js.